wreuven/parsha/README.md

   for select using ( true );
 create policy "Insert week winners" on parsha_week_winners for insert with check ( true );

+-- Settings key/value (for active questions selection, etc.) create table if not exists parsha_settings ( key text primary key, value text not null, created_at timestamp with time zone default now(), updated_at timestamp with time zone default now()
+);
+alter table parsha_settings enable row level security;
+create policy "Public read settings" on parsha_settings for select using ( true );
+create policy "Upsert settings" on parsha_settings for insert with check ( true );
+create policy "Update settings" on parsha_settings for update using ( true ) with check ( true );
 ```

 ### הפעלה מהירה